Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \revision{Next, we consider the OOD case by reusing the CIFAR-10 models on data from a different domain.
-While we would expect the model to be certain for correct in-domain predictions, it should be uncertain for out-of-domain examples.} This would allow for distinguishing the CIFAR-10 data from OOD samples, for which we use the street view house number (SVHN) \citep{NeWa11} and the 102 Flowers dataset~\citep[Flowers102]{NiZi08}.
+While we would expect the model to be certain for correct in-domain predictions, it should be less so for out-of-domain examples.} This would allow for distinguishing the CIFAR-10 data from OOD samples, for which we use the street view house number (SVHN) \citep{NeWa11} and the 102 Flowers dataset~\citep[Flowers102]{NiZi08}.

-\revision{Table~\ref{fig:sensitivity-ood} shows that IVON is consistently the best at distinguishing OOD examples from SVHN and Flowers102 from in-domain CIFAR-10 data.
+\revision{Table~\ref{fig:sensitivity-ood} shows that IVON is consistently better at distinguishing OOD examples from SVHN and Flowers102 from in-domain CIFAR-10 data.
 These results are further illustrated by the predictive entropy plots in \Cref{fig:flat_c,fig:flat_d}.
-In these plots, IVON's histogram has a similarly high peak as SGD for in-domain data (red), but is much more spread out than SGD for out-of-domain data (gray).
+In these plots, for in-domain data (shown in red), IVON's histogram has a similarly high peak as SGD, but for out-of-domain data (shown in gray) it is much more spread out than SGD.
 While the other Bayesian deep learning method's histograms are also spread out for OOD data, they struggle to achieve a high peak for in-domain data.
 Overall, IVON's histogram has the most clear separation between in-domain data and out-of-domain data.} As illustrated in \Cref{fig:in-between}, \revision{IVON's predictive posterior also gives good in-between uncertainty which has been challenging for other variational methods~\citep{foong2019between}}.
 We show further distribution shift experiments in~\Cref{app:distshift}.